robocomp/robocomp-robolab/components/detection/test/faceidentificationclient/README.md

 ```

-You must ensure the proxies' hostname and port number of `FaceIdentificationProxy` and `CameraSimpleProxy` for correct communication between components.
+You must ensure the proxies' hostname and port number of `FaceIdentificationProxy` and `CameraSimpleProxy` match the endpoints in the config files of the corresponding interfaces.

 ## Starting the monitoring Emotion Recognition